Dfulop98/CsihaDemoProject/README.md

 Now you successfully added a new SSH key, and now you can reach the Repositories
 ## Gitlab Runner Installation

+A GitLab Runner is a tool that executes jobs in GitLab CI/CD pipelines, allowing automated testing and deployment.
+It's essential for streamlining the development process and ensuring efficient code integration.

 While you need to connect gitlab server and gitlab runners, you'll need to create Docker network:
 ```
     docker network create gitlab_network